 - For lumbar spinal stenosis, a lumbar brace or corset is used to provide some support and help the patient regain mobility and strength.

-Often, conservative treatments can be combined to help patients find quicker, more effective pain relief.
-You should always consult a medical professional before combining treatments or beginning a new medication to ensure your safety throughout your treatment regimen.
+Often, conservative treatments can be combined to help patients find effective pain relief.
+You should always consult a medical professional before combining treatments or beginning a new medication to ensure your safety throughout your treatment plan.

 If conservative canal stenosis treatment is not enough

-Our minimally invasive surgery uses advanced medical techniques to treat spinal stenosis and any related spine conditions through a small, minimally invasive incision.
-Unlike traditional open back surgery, which requires the muscles around the spine to be cut and detached, our surgery is performed with precision and does not impact the surrounding muscles.
-This minimally invasive approach to the spine allows our patients to experience lower risks and a shorter recovery time^ than patients who choose traditional spine surgery.
+Our minimally invasive decompression and minimally invasive stabilization procedures use special techniques to treat spinal stenosis and any related spine conditions on an outpatient basis.
+Unlike traditional open back surgery, which requires the muscles around the spine to be cut and detached, our surgery is performed with muscle-sparing techniques.
+This minimally invasive approach to the spine allows our patients to experience lower risks and a shorter recovery time^ compared to patients who choose traditional open spine surgery.

 For more information about the minimally invasive surgery offered at Laser Spine Institute, contact our team today.
-Our spine care experts can review your MRI report and help you determine the best treatment option available for your needs.
+We offer a no-cost MRI review* to help you find out if you may be a candidate for one of our procedures.